Last Update: July 13, 2023

 Heat the shea butter in a double boiler just warm enough to melt, then quickly remove from heat.
 Mix in the rest of the ingredients well.
 Let the mixture cool for a few minutes, then whip it with a whisk until you get a creamy texture.
 Store it in a squeeze bottle or glass jar with a seal.
 After shampooing, work the conditioner from roots to ends, leave it in for a minute or two, and rinse thoroughly.

-Not ready to commit to DIY conditioning?
-You still don't have to settle for mass-market brands loaded with chemicals.
+Ok so you’ve learned how to make your own DIY homemade hair conditioner, but are ready to commit to DIY conditioning?
+You still don’t have to settle for mass-market brands loaded with chemicals.
 Check out the multitude options for natural conditioners, and rest assured that your tresses will be well taken care of.

 Illustration by Karley Koenig